biemond/biemond-orawls/README.markdown

 ### opatch
 __orawls::opatch__ apply an OPatch on a Middleware home or a Oracle product home

+Most general parameters are derived from weblogic.pp, you don't need to specify them again

     orawls::opatch {'16175470':
       ensure                  => "present",
       oracle_product_home_dir => "/opt/oracle/middleware12c",